-The Excel Table is a relatively seldom used and underrated feature in Excel.
-But in today’s article, we’ll show you the advantages of its use.
-It makes it easy for a user to manage data if it is in a tabular format.
+The Excel Table is a relatively seldom-used and underrated feature in Excel.
+But in today’s article, we’ll show you its advantages.
+It makes it easy for users to manage data in a tabular format.

 Converting a data range into a table makes its usage even easier.
 After this little intro, let’s see the step-by-step tutorial!